-COVID.19 Advice for Tenants living in Privately Rented Properties September 2020
+COVID.19 Advice for Tenants living in Privately Rented Properties 17th November 2020

 The London Borough of Newham recognises that landlords and tenants within the private rented sector face tough challenges during these unprecedented times.
-As the government lockdown is lifted we are asking landlords and tenants to take a pragmatic, common-sense approach to resolving issues during this time.
+As we are currently in the second government lockdown we are asking landlords and tenants to take a pragmatic, common-sense approach to resolving issues during this time.